-Day 39 - Final Hike and Reflections : O Pedrouzo to Santiago de Compostela
+Day 39 - Final Day on the Camino : O Pedrouzo to Santiago de Compostela

 Our apologies for posting a day late.
 The excitement of getting into Santiago, meeting old friends, and enjoying our evening celebrations together made sitting, typing, and posting somewhat less of an immediate priority.

-Yesterday morning, after an uneasy and excited "final sleep" on the Camino, we were up very early to hike out in order to be checked in, cleaned up, and at the cathedral in Santiago for the pilgrim's mass at noon.
-From O Pedrouzo to Santiago we had just under 20 km to hike, which we accomplished at what felt like an absurdly fast pace that let us cover the distance in 4 hours!
+Yesterday morning, after an uneasy and excited "final sleep" on the Camino Frances, we were up very early to hike out to be checked in, cleaned up, and at the cathedral in Santiago for the pilgrim's mass at noon.
+From O Pedrouzo to Santiago, we had just under 20 km to hike, which we accomplished at what felt like an absurdly fast pace that let us cover the distance in 3.5 hours!
 Setting off into the early morning dark meant that the previous day's exploration of the Eucalyptus forest paid off (given how confusing such areas can be) and we were able to adeptly navigate our way along the pathway without difficulty.

 As the darkness lifted the trail ceased moving through forests and along dirt pathways, and instead travelled between buildings, along the roadway, past the Santiago airport, and into the suburbs of the city itself.
 If it wasn't for our excitement, much like Pampalona, Burgos and Leon, I would say that a great deal of this section was uninspiring.
 Indeed, on any other day this type of trail would have been met with critique, but today, as we enter Santiago, it symbolizes our arrival after more than a month of hiking!